-The remedy which an employee that considers that his employment has been wrongfully terminated either, because he was given insufficient notice or by failure to justify his dismissal may seek is any one of the remedies normally available for breach of contract include:
+The remedy, which an employee that considers that his employment has been wrongfully terminated either because he was given insufficient notice or by failure to justify his dismissal may seek includes:

-Specific Performance or Reinstatement: Regarding officer that are wrongfully terminated or dismissed during the course of a public employment or statutory employment, in addition with damages as a remedy that can be claimed for such wrongful dismissal, such officer can still be entitled to specific performance or reinstatement.
+Regarding officer that are wrongfully terminated or dismissed during the course of public employment or statutory employment, in addition with damages as a remedy that can be claimed for such wrongful dismissal, such officer can still be entitled to specific performance or reinstatement.

 The general principle is that specific performance will not be ordered in respect of an obligation to perform personal services.
 Specific performance in this context will mean restoration or reinstatement of an employee to his former job where the court is persuaded that his employer has wrongly determined the employment.
 This remedy has normally been granted to persons holding offices in the public service whose employment enjoys statutory backing.

-Where the provisions of a statute govern the contract of employment or where the conditions are derived from statutory provisions, it invests the employee with a legal status than the ordinary one of master and servant.
-See Balogun v.
-University of Abuja (2002) 13 NWLR (Pt.783) 42 at 53.
+In closing, where the provisions of a statute govern the contract of employment or where the conditions are derived from statutory provisions, it invests the employee with a legal status than the ordinary one of master and servant.

 Written by Labour and Employment Law Team at Resolution Law Firm, Lagos, Nigeria